areezladhani/DependencyCheck/README.md

-# Project Title: Node.js Vulnerability Scanner
+# Node.js Vulnerability Scanner

 ## Description

-The Node.js Vulnerability Scanner is a simple yet powerful tool designed to assess your Node.js project dependencies for known vulnerabilities.
-It scans the project's dependencies as defined in the `package-lock.json` file and compares the installed versions with a list of vulnerable versions stored in a `vulnerabilities.json` file.
+The Node.js Vulnerability Scanner scans the project's dependencies as defined in the `package-lock.json` file and compares the installed versions with a list of vulnerable versions stored in a `vulnerabilities.json` file.
 If a match is found, it generates a report that includes the module's name, its current version, the vulnerable versions, the patched versions, and a link to more information about the vulnerability.

 ## Usage